dh4/mupen64plus-qt/README.md

 #### Additional Parameters (Cheat Support)

-Mupen64Plus-Qt also supports specifying additional parameters under Settings->Configure->Other->Additional Parameters.
+Mupen64Plus-Qt also supports specifying additional parameters both globally under Settings->Configure->Other->Additional Parameters and on a per-game basis under Settings->Configure Game->Other Parameters.
 You can specify any other parameters that the console UI supports here.

 The main use of this is specifying cheats.
-For example, filling this with `--cheats 'list'` will allow you to double click on a ROM and then view the log for a list of cheats for that game (remove it to be able to launch games again).
+For example, filling this with `--cheats 'list'` will allow you to double click on a ROM and then view the log for a list of cheats for that game (remove it to be able to launch the game again).
 You can then specify what cheats you want with `--cheats 1,2-1,3`, etc.

 Be aware that if this contains anything that Mupen64Plus doesn't support, the emulator will not be able to launch.